taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 );
 ~~~~~~~~

-Basically it creates a middleware for your actions creators.
+Basically, it creates a middleware for your actions creators.
 In this middleware, you are enabled to dispatch asynchronous actions.
 Apart from dispatching objects, you can dispatch functions with Redux Thunk.
-You have always dispatched objects as actions before in this book.
+You always dispatched objects as actions before in this book.
 An action itself is an object and an action creator returns an action object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~